-I was recently reminded of this during a visit to a cozy backcountry lodge perched above a mountain lake, surrounded by lush temperate rainforest.
+I’m recently reminded of this during a visit to a cozy backcountry lodge, perched above a mountain lake and surrounded by lush temperate rainforest.

-The menu includes salad topped with burnt orange vinaigrette and a slow poached quail’s egg, morel mushrooms and dumplings, savoury trout with creamed nettle, and melt-in-your-mouth elk osso bucco with truffle cheddar polenta and fireweed gremolata.
+Featuring forest-foraged ingredients and contributions from Calgary-based guest chefs Justin Leboe (Model Milk and Pigeon Hole) and JP Pedhirney (Bridgette Bar), the menu includes salad dressed with burnt-orange vinaigrette and a slow-poached quail’s egg, morel mushrooms and dumplings, savoury rainbow trout with creamed nettle, and melt-in-your-mouth elk osso bucco with truffle cheddar polenta and fireweed gremolata.

-The final touch?
-Freshly-foraged, spruce tip-infused creme brûlée for dessert.
+Final touch?
+Spruce tip-infused creme brûlée for dessert.
+Of course.

-As impressive as the menu is, the lodge’s rustic vibe and remote location — at the foot of the dramatic Lizard Range in the Canadian Rockies and surrounded by nearby trails to hike and bike and a lake to paddle — is what especially brings the experience home.
+Island Lake Lodge’s rustic vibe and remote location — at the foot of the dramatic Lizard Range in the Canadian Rockies and surrounded by nearby hiking and biking trails and a lake to paddle — takes this stellar menu to the next level.

-Cooking to high standards in remote wilderness locations can be challenging, says Farkas, who has worked in a handful of lodges throughout Western Canada.
+Cooking to high standards in remote wilderness locations can be challenging, says Farkas, who has worked at a handful of lodges in Western Canada.

 Executive Chef Alistair Barnes of Emerald Lake Lodge, who has spent a career working with Canadian Rocky Mountain Resorts (which also includes Deer Lodge in Lake Louise and Banff’s Buffalo Mountain Lodge) insists that flexibility is a requirement for anyone considering a career as a backcountry chef.

 “You can be at the wish of the elements.
 Mud slides.
 Avalanches.
 Storms.
 Flooding.
 We’ve experienced all of these things.
 These situations can affect supplies coming in and people being able to leave.
 As a chef, you’ve got to be able to think on your feet and improvise if you get cut off temporarily from civilization.
-You have to innovate with what’s in the pantry,” says Barnes, before adding with a chuckle:
+You have to innovate with what’s in the pantry,” says Barnes.

 Then there’s the question of wild animals.
-Not long ago, I paid a visit to Alberta’s historic Storm Mountain Lodge where I met Chef Guillaume Sylvain.
+Not long ago, I paid a visit to Alberta’s historic Storm Mountain Lodge near Banff where I met Chef Guillaume Sylvain.

 “What makes it so special here is that you never know what’s going to happen.
 Every year, we get visits from grizzlies and black bears foraging for food around the lodge,” says Sylvain, who specializes in boreal cuisine cooking traditions from Quebec.